Exercises

 • Supports ankle and foot mobility for walking, running, stairs, and squats.

-• Use wall for support rather than forcing a deeper shape.
+• Use wall for support rather than forcing a deeper shape — control beats intensity every time.

-• Let ankles stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep ankles relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Letting the foot collapse or bouncing through the ankle.